-- Impact resistance for the toe area of footwear - When subjected to a 75-pound force, the toe area must provide a minimum interior height clearance of 0.5 inches in men's footwear and 0.468 inches in women's footwear. - Compression resistance for the toe area of footwear - When footwear is subjected to a 2,500pound force, the toe area must provide a minimum interior height clearance of 0.5 inches in men's footwear and 0.468 inches in women's footwear. - Metatarsal protection that reduces the chance of injury to the metatarsal bones at the top of the foot. - Conductive properties which reduce hazards that may result from static electricity buildup and reduce the possibility of ignition of explosives and volatile chemicals.
+- Impact resistance for the toe area of footwear When subjected to a 75-pound force, the toe area must provide a minimum interior height clearance of 0.5 inches in men's footwear and 0.468 inches in women's footwear. - Compression resistance for the toe area of footwear - When footwear is subjected to a 2,500-pound force, the toe area must provide a minimum interior height clearance of 0.5 inches in men's footwear and 0.468 inches in women's footwear. - Metatarsal protection that reduces the chance of injury to the metatarsal bones at the top of the foot. - Conductive properties which reduce hazards that may result from static electricity buildup and reduce the possibility of ignition of explosives and volatile chemicals. - Electric shock resistance the boot shall withstand 18,000 volts at 60 HZ for 1 minute with no current flow or leakage current in excess of 1.0 milliamperes under dry conditions.